ASST-Bergamo-Est/covmatic-robotmanager/README.md

 # RobotManager
-Manager code nfor EVA robot from Automata.
+Manager code for EVA robot from Automata.